-Caitlyn Jenner Talks Possibility Of Working With Melania Trump And Maybe Even Portraying Her On ‘SNL’
+Caitlyn Jenner Talks Possibility of Working With Melania Trump And Maybe Even Portraying Her On ‘SNL’

 Melania is taking aim at cyberbullying during her tenure as First Lady.
 When asked about working alongside Melania, Jenner revealed that she’s already been in talks with the department of education about curbing online bullying.

 “Actually, I have talked with people in the Education Department.
-I was back in Washington D.C. last week to talk about the effects of bullying, of the internet, of all the things that are happening in our school systems, things like that ‘Bullying is a big, big, big, big, big problem.'”
+I was back in Washington D.C. last week to talk about the effects of bullying, of the internet, of all the things that are happening in our school systems, things like that,” Jenner explained.
+“Bullying is a big, big, big, big, big problem.”

 While Jenner is open to working with the current administration, she doesn’t want to be confined by traditional political lines.
 In fact, Jenner told Geffen that she sees her role as bigger than Republicans or Democrats and wants to be the voice for marginalized groups in society.